luigisaetta/nlp-tfidf-vs-transformers/README.md

 Some details regarding my custom tuning:
 * MAX_LENGTH = 300
-* to be independent from the train/validation solit) I have used k-fold cross cv (folds = 5)
+* to be independent from the train/validation split, I have used k-fold cv (folds = 5)
 * EPOCHS = 3

 on a P100 GPU the entire training process takes around **150 mins**.

-all the details needed for fine tuning distilbert on a custom dataset can be found, with a clear exaplanation, in chap.
+all the details needed for fine tuning distilbert on a custom dataset can be found, with a clear explanation, in chap.
 2 of the book:

-Natural Language Processing with Transformers
+***Natural Language Processing with Transformers***

 from O' Reilly (I greatly recommend reading this book!)